 You can access your information sooner through your profile on ssa.gov.

-Medicare drug coverage through Medicare Part D currently averages between $30 and $40 a month.
+Medicare drug coverage through Medicare Part D averages between $30 and $40 monthly.
 There are adjustments for beneficiaries with higher incomes.
 This is called an Income Related Monthly Adjustment Amount, and it applies to Medicare Part B and Medicare Part D.

 Medicare Costs When Using Coverage

 When using your Medicare medical insurance, there are costs associated with services.
 Medicare Part A is your hospital insurance and inpatient coverage.
 It has a large deductible for each inpatient occurrence.
 You’ll pay an additional per-day copay if you’re admitted to the hospital for more than 60 days or to a skilled nursing facility for more than 20 days.

 Medicare Part B coverage includes office visits, diagnostic tests, and outpatient medical services.
 Part B has a small annual deductible; once that‘s met, there are additional costs.

 Medicare will pay 80% of the Medicare-approved amount, leaving you with 20% and any excess charges.
 Many beneficiaries choose a supplemental Medicare plan to offset or cover portions of their out-of-pocket cost share.

 When you enroll in Medicare, you have a few options or paths to choose for health plans.
 You can stay with Original Medicare, which is Medicare Part A and Part B. From there.
 You can add a Part D drug plan and a Medicare Supplement.